caspergis/caspergis.github.io/_posts/2021-5-4-CustomWindowLayout.md

 2. [1,2,...].wsmode - files describing the parameters of a given place(mode) in the application
 - In NetBeans in Files find directory: [Project]\build\testuserdir\config\Windows2Local\
 open WindowManager.wswmgr and copy the contents to your own file.
-Content of the modes files you van find in direciories named like "AcstractMode_1".
+Content of the modes files you can find in direciories named like "AcstractMode_1".